RRFSx/yaml-tools/README.md

 ```
 - `shallow` is the default behavior which output the top level keys at the current nesting level
 - The query string consists a series of keys (or index for lists) from the top level to the target level
-- The "edit=" action is still under development (i.e. not ready for use)
+- The "edit=" action is still under development (only the leaf/end nodes can be modified)
 ### 3. `ybreakdonw`
 This script breaks down a YAML file into individual elements, from top to bottom, and generates a corresponding directory tree.
 Each intermediate sub-YAML file is dumped into its respective directory, making it easy to examine a given YAML file structure step by step.
 `ybreakdown sample.yaml`